lukenew2/automobile-depreciation/README.md

 <h2 id="about-the-project"> :pencil: About The Project</h2>

 <p align="justify">
-This project aims to discover the factors that influence automobile depreciation the greatest by leveraging regression algorithms and looking at their feature importance values.
-This arms automobile owners, potential buyers, and enthusiasts with the knowledge about which manufacturer and model retains their value the most.
+This project aims to discover the main factors that influence automobile depreciation by leveraging regression algorithms and looking at their feature importance values.
+This arms automobile owners, potential buyers, and enthusiasts with the knowledge about which manufacturer and model retains its value the most.
 A web application will be made available so you can get a quote on the value of your automobile in today's marketplace.
+Model is retrained every month to avoid concept drift where the market prices vary as time passes.

-Furthermore, a seperate case study comparing the depreciation of the Acura TLX, the highest rated car to lease in 2019, and the cost of leasing resulting in a $12,000 difference by leveraging an ensemble of strong regressors can be found in the [leases](https://github.com/lukenew2/automobile-depreciation/tree/master/leases) directory.
+Furthermore, a seperate case study comparing the depreciation of the Acura TLX, the highest rated car to lease in 2019, and the cost of leasing, which resulted in a $12,000 difference in total expenses, can be found in the [leases](https://github.com/lukenew2/automobile-depreciation/tree/master/leases) directory.
 </p>